-The Santa Clara Valley Water District has begun work on the Main Avenue and Madrone Pipeline Restoration Project in Morgan Hill.
+The Santa Clara Valley Water District is in construction on the Main Avenue and Madrone Pipeline Restoration Project in Morgan Hill.

 Mountain View: Mountain View Avenue is now open, Lane Reductions on Park Drive, Miramonte and Mountain View Avenue continue

 Progress on the Permanente Creek Flood Protection Project continues to move ahead, with channel widening work along Permanente and Hale Creeks.
 The overall Permanente Creek Flood Protection Project will provide natural flood protection for approximately 2,200 properties in Mountain View and Los Altos.
 Investing in flood protection projects reduces the risk of flooding and keeps communities safe.

 The Santa Clara Valley Water District, along with the cities of Mountain View and Los Altos, are working together to minimize construction impacts as much as practical and in accordance with city ordinances.

 The Mountain View Avenue culvert, the reinforced concrete structure that allows Hale Creek water to flow under Mountain View Avenue, was recently replaced to accommodate waters from a 100-year flood.
 The detour is no longer in place and the street is now open for vehicle use.

 McKelvey Park Lane and Sidewalk Closures